A Radio Source Coincident with the Superluminous Supernova PTF10hgi: Evidence for a Central Engine and an Analogue of the Repeating FRB121102?: Origin of the Radio Emission

 Here we explore the possibility that the observed radio emission is due to a pulsar wind nebula powered by a young magnetar embedded in the SN ejecta \citep{Metzger2014,Metzger2017,Omand2017,Margalit2018a}.
 In this framework, radio emission is expected from SLSNe on $\sim$decade timescales, as the ejecta expand and become transparent to free-free absorption at GHz frequencies.
 Indeed, such a nebula has been proposed as the origin of the persistent radio source associated with \repeater{} \citep{Kashiyama2017,Metzger2017,Margalit2018a,Margalit2018b}.

 Following the prescription of \citet{Margalit2018a}, we compute the time-dependent evolution of the ionization structure of the ejecta for PTF10hgi using the photoionization code \texttt{CLOUDY} \citep{Ferland2013}.
 Specifically, we assume photo-ionization by a magnetar engine to constrain the free-free transparency timescale $t_{\rm ff}$, where the free-free optical depth scales as $\tau_{\rm ff} \sim t^{-4.5}$ \citep{Margalit2018a}.
 We use the ejecta and engine properties inferred from a model fit to the light curves of PTF10hgi \citep{Nicholl2017b}, namely a spin of $P = 4.8$ ms, a magnetic field of $B = 2\times 10^{14}$ G, an ejecta mass of $M_{\rm ej} = 2.2 \ \rm M_{\odot}$, and an ejecta velocity of $v_{\rm ej} = 5.1 \times 10^3 \ \rm km \ s^{-1}$.
-Both the spin period and the magnetic field are among the highest inferred for the population of SLSNe, whereas the ejecta mass and velocity are consistent with the low tail end of their respective distributions.
+These parameters are fully within the distribution of the SLSN sample, with the mass and velocity representative of the low end, and the magnetic field and spin period corresponding to the large end.
 Assuming in addition a power-law energy injection rate into the nebula ($L\propto t^{-2}$), we find that $t_{\rm ff}\approx 4.8$ and $1.4$ years at 6 and 100 GHz, respectively, consistent with our radio detection at about 7.5 years post-explosion.

 In Figure~\ref{fig:nebula}, we plot three representative nebula models for PTF10hgi based on the inferred model for \repeater{} from \citet{Margalit2018b} in which the quiescent radio emission is due to a magnetized ion-electron wind nebula.
 This model is motivated by the observed rotation measure for \repeater{} and its time derivative \citep{Michilli2018}, as well as the persistent source luminosity and spectrum.
 Given the single epoch observation of PTF10hgi, we modify the best fit model parameters for \repeater{} to fit the observed luminosity and upper limit at 6 and 100 GHz, respectively.
 The model parameters include the magnetic energy of the magnetar ($E_{\rm B_*}$), the nebula velocity ($v_{\rm n}$), the onset of the active period ($t_0$), the power law index describing the rate of energy input into the nebula ($\alpha$), the magnetization of the outflow ($\sigma$), and the mean energy per particle ($\chi$).
 We fix $\sigma = 0.1$ and $\chi = 0.2$ GeV as in the case of \repeater{}.
 For the first model in Figure~\ref{fig:nebula}, the inferred parameters are identical to ``model A'' for \repeater{} from \citet{Margalit2018b} with $t_0 = 0.2$ years, $v_n = 3\times 10^8 \ \rm cm \ s^{-1}$, $\alpha = 1.3$, and the magnetic energy scaled down by a factor of $\approx 20$ to $E_{\rm B_*} = 2.3 \times 10^{49}$ erg.
 This directly scaled model can adequately explain the observed radio emission, and predicts an optically thin spectrum in our observing band, consistent with the inferred range of values from the VLA data ($-0.8$ to $+2.5$; \S\ref{sec:vla}).